SummaryRead the full fact sheet

 - Moisturise dry skin, especially cracked heels (for example, with sorbolene cream) but not between the toes.

-When buying new shoes
+Buying new shoes

 - Don’t be rushed into buying shoes that you aren’t completely happy with.